We have a major problem in America. Our political system has become so poisonous that it is impossible for us to make decisions and move forward.

 Here’s an example.
 I have a relationship with an acquaintance who I’ve worked with for a number of years.
 He’s one of the most liberal people I know, but he is a principled individual.
 He believes strongly in compassion and helping other people.
 He believes that as a society those who are blessed with more have a responsibility to those who are less fortunate to invest in them and help them out.

 It’s easy to brush that off as a socialist agenda, but this man lives with a passion for this principle.

-While there are certain issues that we disagree on and will likely never come to agreement on, to brush him off as a Socialist simply because of his compassion for other people is not only unfortunate but it’s also irresponsible.
+While there are certain issues that we disagree on and will likely never come to an agreement on, to brush him off as a Socialist simply because of his compassion for other people would be irresponsible.
 We probably see eye-to-eye on 80 to 90% of all issues.
 There are some extreme issues we disagree on, true.
 We will likely never agree on these.

 But by focusing on our similarities, we have fostered a deep respect for each other.
 This gives us the ability to make decisions together and do business together.